MidrarAdham/dcm_rpi_ip_add_service/README.md

 - Install paramiko using the following command:
     - ```sudo pip3 install paramiko```

-## What does system service do?

-We create a service to get systemd to run the python script every time the Pi boots.

 ### How to create a service?

 - Type the following command to start creating a service: